-"Tooling4G|Minimize the airflow generated noise on automotive HVAC systems" focuses on the automotive sector and aims to "support a national company in the development of innovative fans that substantially reduce the noise of automotive air conditioning systems, which could be integrated into the next generation of electric cars".
-Between 2020 and 2021, sophisticated calculations were carried out at the University of Coimbra's Advanced Computing Laboratory (LCA-UC) - one of the operational centers of the National Advanced Computing Network managed by the Unit FCCN - using the advanced computing platforms Navigator and Navigator Plus.
+Tooling4G|Minimize the airflow generated noise on automotive HVAC systems"focuses on the automotive sector and aims to "support a national company in the development of innovative fans that substantially reduce noise from automotive air conditioning systems, which could be integrated into the next generation of electric vehicles."
+Between 2020 and 2021, sophisticated calculations were performed in Advanced Computing Laboratory of the University of Coimbra (LCA-UC) – one of the operational centers of National Advanced Computing Network managed by the FCCN Unit – using advanced computing platforms Navigator and Navigator Plus.

 Tooling4G LCA